herrera-ignacio/cybersecurity-handbook/README.md

-# Cybersecurity Guidelines
+# Cybersecurity Handbook

 ## :pushpin: Description

-This attemps to be a guideline for Cybersecurity knowledge.
-I believe this is the kinds of topics that encourages you to persue your curiosity and lets you decide how depth to dive in a specific subject.
+This attemps to be a collection of Cybersecurity knowledge.
+I seek to encourage you to persue your curiosity.
+It's up to you how deep you want to dive in any subject.

-One problem with Cybersecurity nowadays is that there might not be a clear path if you want to make a career, neither a lot of information of which paths are available right now.
-There's not limited ways to become a Cybersecurity expert, neither required certifications or degrees, but I intend to put some lights into your road at least, which you may find helpful whenever you don't know where to start or where to go next.

-## :memo: How To Use

-* Each section tries to give a practical introduction to the topic it concerns.
-* Each topic is only described in an introductory level, so you can understand the underlying concept.
+Each topic is only described in an introductory level, so you can understand the underlying concept.
 Learning how to apply those concepts in real-life scenarios is up to you to research and experiment.
-* Most sections encourages/require practice on your own, this is needed if you want to make a profession out of this and it's not just for curiosity.

 ## Useful Links